IPI Ketamine Medical Provider Online Training

 The IPI Ketamine Medical Provider Training has been designed to be a highly engaging online experience with 50 hours of learning, allowing participants to start a new ketamine practice or update their current one.

-Every lecture is recorded in your online library, and readily available should your schedule not permit you to attend a certain session online.
-In addition, you will have access to your online library for an entire year after the program ends.
+Every lecture is recorded in your online library, and readily available.
+In addition, you will have access to your online library for two years from the date you enroll.

-In this 22 hour series, you’ll get six months of regular webinars and panel discussions to help you become an expert in ketamine treatments.
+In this 34 hour series, you’ll get recordings of webinars and panel discussions to help you become an expert in ketamine treatments.

-In this 12 hour series, you’ll get two video calls per month offering group mentorship with senior faculty members for the answers about clinical application.
+In this 15 hour series, you’ll get recordings of case studies with senior faculty members for further clinical application.

 Curriculum Details & Benefits